mgrotell/NeuralNetwork/README.md

 Welcome to see our project!
 The project is about implementing a neural network with backpropagation.
 The structure of the neural network can be decided by the user.
 So, this neural network is capable of handling even deeper structure.

-The program is made with C. On of the reasons is that this way we can make it efficient.
+The program is made with C. One of the reasons is that this way we can make it efficient.

 ## Goals